Joc Pederson Preview, Player Props: Giants vs. Braves

-On Friday, Joc Pederson (.276 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:20 PM ET.
+Joc Pederson -- with a slugging percentage of .250 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Yonny Chirinos on the hill, on August 19 at 7:20 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Rays.
+In his last game he had a hitless performance (0-for-4) against the Braves.

 Joc Pederson Game Info & Props vs. the Braves